pantheon-systems/documentation/source/_docs/guides/build-tools/07-custom-theme.md

     </div>

-3. Use the `generate:theme` command as shown below to start the process of creating a subtheme:
+3. Wait for CircleCI to build a new Pantheon Multidev environment (`pr-custom-t`), then use the `generate:theme` command as shown below to start the process of creating a subtheme:

     <div class="copy-snippet">
       <button class="btn btn-default btn-clippy" data-clipboard-target="#drush-generate-theme">Copy</button>